Knowing how to clean a washing machine naturally, specifically a top loader, requires only vinegar, baking soda, and a

 I’ve seen other tutorials on cleaning top loaders, but many times the directions will recommend using bleach.
 Not only is bleach a toxic cleaner, but it is also bad for septic systems, which need a certain amount of bacteria present to break down matter.

-The following instructions will allow you to kill mold, mildew, keep odors at bay, and clean your washing machine using only natural ingredients.
+The following instructions will allow you to kill mold and mildew, keep odors at bay, and clean your washing machine using only natural ingredients.
 This process is safe for septic tanks and safe for all washer components!

 1. Set your washer to run on hot water with the largest load setting.
 Do not add clothes or detergent.
 Add 3-4 cups of white vinegar to the water and allow the machine to agitate for a minute to incorporate the vinegar.